composers & the Voice

-The Composers & the Voice Workshop Series is a competitive biannual fellowship offered to composers, librettists, and composer/librettist teams.
-Created and led by Composers & the Voice Artistic Director Steven Osgood, the two-year fellowship includes a year of working with the company’s Resident Ensemble of Singers and Artistic Team followed by a year of continued promotion and development through AOP and its strategic partnerships.
-Since launching in 2002, C&V has fostered the development of 54 composers & librettists.
+The Composers & the Voice training program is a competitive biannual fellowship offered to composers, librettists, and composer/librettist teams.
+Created and led by Composers & the Voice Artistic Director Steven Osgood, the two-year fellowship includes a year of working with the company’s Resident Ensemble of Singers and professional instructors followed by a year of continued promotion and career development through AOP and its strategic partnerships.
+Since launching in 2002, C&V has fostered the development of 63 composers & librettists.

 Composers & the Voice is made possible in part by a generous multi-year award from The Andrew W. Mellon Foundation.